RiazK09/OnlineStoreOSA/README.md

 * [Contact](#contact)

 ## General Information
-- This project was undertaken in order to demonstrate the skills that I acquired from the Full Stack Web Development bootcamp with Hyperion Development.
+- This project was undertaken in order to demonstrate the skills that I acquired from the Full Stack Web Development bootcamp offered by **Hyperion Development.**
 - This is a real-world application of an online clothing store that was created with HTML, CSS and JavaScript.

 ## Installation